bhattzafar/air-boltic-dbt/air-boltic-dbt/docs/glossary.md

     Proportion of orders placed by repeat customers (i.e., customers who booked more than once) in the past 7 days.
 {% enddocs %}

+{% docs int_airplane_market_success %}
+      This model evaluates the success of airplane makes across different destination markets by aggregating trip and order metrics over multiple rolling time windows (7, 15, 30 days).
+It helps analyze which aircraft types perform better in specific regions — valuable for fleet planning and route optimization.
+{% enddocs %}

+{% docs airplane_make %}
+The manufacturing make of an airplane (e.g., Boeing 737, Cessna Citation), used here as a proxy for airline or aircraft type performance analysis.
+{% enddocs %}